srihariravikumar/votepen/readme.md

 The login details for the admin user is `admin` and `admin`.

-After running the seeder, be sure to clear your redis cache, you should now be able to navigate to `/backend`
+After running the seeder, be sure to clear your redis cache, you should now be able to navigate to `https://example.com/backend`

 ## Security Vulnerabilities

-If you discover any security vulnerability within Tagvote's source code, please send an e-mail to Sully Fischer at fischersully@gmail.com instead of opening an issue.
+If you discover any security vulnerability within Tagvote's source code, please send an e-mail to Yoginth at yoginth@aol.com instead of opening an issue.
 All security vulnerabilities will be promptly addressed.

 ## API